COSC3020/fibonacci-invariants-Boomboomyoyo/README.md

 2. I noticed in this case that the invariant I am looking at is essentially the inductive step of the logic behind the recursion.
 Is it fair to assume this will hold true for a lot of loop-based or recursion-based algorithms?

+# Extra Exploration
+Doing some extra work on this exercise mainly so I can learn a bit about the JSVerify testing setup.
+Thanks for the input on the original problem, it was quite helpful.

+Questions:
+1. Is there a way to generate arbitrary negative or positive integers with the tests?
+I assume that nat means natural numbers, so I tried using "whole", but that didn't seem to work.

+2. How does the function argument for jsc.forall() work?
+Is that basically just creating a conditional and checking if that holds true for an arbitrary value?